KubaTaba1uga/c_lists/README.md

   ...
 ```

+I think it would be nice to give C developers a datastructures libs that wouldn't create `void *` limitation.

-## What is nice about C Lists Library?
+## BTW What is nice about C Lists Library?
- - Only two files are required to use a list, source file and header file. <br>
+ - Only two files are required to use particullar list, source file and header file. <br>
  - There is no macro overusage so the library is simple to understand and use. <br>
  - Library can be generated for basic types (`char`, `float`, `int` etc.) and for `void *`. <br>
 There are plans to allow custom structures and enums, if that's sth that You need, let me know ;)